openlayers/ol-mapbox-style/README.md

 import {MapboxVectorLayer} from 'ol-mapbox-style';
 ```

-A vector tile layer based on a Mapbox style that uses a single vector source.
+A vector tile layer based on a Mapbox/MapLibre style that uses a single vector source.
 Configure
 the layer with the `styleUrl` and `accessToken` shown in Mapbox Studio's share panel.
 If the style uses more than one source, use the `source` property to choose a single
 vector source.
 If you want to render a subset of the layers in the style, use the `layers`